FluentValidation/FluentValidation/docs/upgrading-to-11.md

 The deprecated methods `OnFailure` and `OnAnyFailure` have been removed.

 These were callbacks that could be used to define an action that would be called when a particular rule fails.
-These methods were deprecated as they
+These methods were deprecated in 10.x as they allowed the standard FluentValidation workflow to be bypassed, and additionally they have caused various maintenance issues since they were introduced.

-TODO

 ### Test Helper changes